Novelty Act

-"Novelty Act" is a short story by Philip K. Dick.
+"Novelty Act" is a novelette by Philip K. Dick.
 It involves a dystopian future in which the characters' lives are based on entertaining the First Lady of the United States with "novelty acts."
 Many of the ideas developed in the story were reworked and reused for his later novel The Simulacra.
+It was first published in Fantastic (February 1964).

 Plot

 It is All Souls Night and the community of Abraham Lincoln communal apartment building is preparing to discuss the affairs of the building.
 They are going to put on talent shows in hopes of attracting the attention of talent scouts from White House.
 If they are chosen, they will get to perform for the First Lady, Nicole Thibodeaux, who everyone refers to as “Nicole”.
 The chairman, Donald Klugman, and the “sky pilot” (one of their religious leaders), Patrick Doyle, begin the meeting with a prayer.
 He includes in his prayer a hope that Nicole's headaches don't bother her much longer.
 The first act is the Fettersmoller girls dancing to a popular song.
 There are several of these shows for entertainment, but the meeting is for business purposes as well, and some of the attendants are nervous about it.
 Mr. Stone is dissatisfied with the system of public education used within the community, and wants to get rid of it in favor of the outside schools.

 Ian Duncan is in his room alone.
 He has missed the meeting at the risk of a fine due to anxiety over the examination he had turned in to stone earlier that day, which covered the politics and history of the United States.
 In his reflections on the history, he reveals that Nicole, as First Lady, stays in office while the public elects a new president, a new husband, for her each four years.
 While thinking, the TV turns itself on for Nicole's on-air programming.
 This brings him to ponder his act, playing classical music with jugs with his brother, Al. They had performed for a talent scout once, but they had denied them the chance to perform for Nicole.
 While he is thinking, Stone arrives with his test results.
 Ian had attempted to fail purposely to get out of Abraham Lincoln and use his returned deposit to relocate to Mars.
 But Stone tells him he passed.
 Ian realizes that Stone falsified the results for his own "humanitarian reasons."

 Al Duncan works at Jalopy Jungle No. 3 selling interplanetary ships of arguable legality.
 He does this with the aid of a mechanical papoola, a replica of an extinct Martian species, which he controls via a combination of telepathic and radio controls.
 The papoola is able to make its sales pitch directly to the mind of customers with the same telepathic ability.
 Ian visits while Al is in the middle of one such sale, ruining the pitch.
 Ian wants to start making music again.
 After some discussion, Al finally agrees.